-Did you know that March 20th is National Proposal Day?
-Learn more about what this special day entails.It is a national day created by John Michael O’Loughlin, who explains that the date is observed in both the Spring and Fall seasons.
+Did you know that March 20th is Proposal Day?
+Learn more about what this special day entails.It is a special day created by John Michael O’Loughlin, who explains that the date is observed in both the Spring and Fall seasons.

 What is Proposal Day?